 The "Wake County Sheriff's Office Law Enforcement Adventure Camp" is a camp designed for middle school children.
-It is an outreach program developed to help students become more aware of law enforcement functions and gain a better understanding of the criminal forces to which they will face as they mature.
+It is an outreach program developed to help students become more aware of law enforcement functions and gain a better understanding of the criminal forces they will face as they mature.

-Students are given the opportunity to understand what it is like for someone to be under the influence of alcohol or controlled substances through the use of simulator devices.
+Students are given the opportunity to understand what it is like for someone to be under the influence of alcohol or controlled substances, through the use of simulator devices.
 Students learn how drug dogs can search and identify illegal substances.
 They go on field trips to the detention facilities to see the conditions of incarceration.
 They learn about firearms, firearm safety, and about various special operations of the Sheriff's Office.

 This camp is designed for kids who might someday have an interest in law enforcement as a career.
-It will provide each student with classroom instruction on a host of law related topics such as drug prevention courses, mock court trials and leadership skills.
+It will provide each student with classroom instruction on a host of law-related topics such as drug prevention courses, mock court trials and leadership skills.
 We are also going to mix in some practical exercises to make the two weeks not only educational but also enjoyable.

-The 2013 Law Enforcement Adventure Camp dates are:
+The 2016 Law Enforcement Adventure Camp dates are: